-Wear comfy shoes, bring cash, bring a note pad, as you walk around you will never remember where you saw that treasure, writing it down will help
+Wear comfy shoes, bring cash, and bring a notepad, as you walk around you will never remember where you saw that treasure, writing it down will help.

 Shop for the best deals in the center and the back of the market, where there is less foot traffic.

 Look for items that can be repurposed.
 Old silver pitches can be turned into a gorgeous vase, old scarves can be sewn into pillowcases.
 I recently found these gorgeous old flour bags and will be making them into pillowcases.

 In Toronto, there are three places where you can borrow items you simply don’t want to buy but may need.
 Back in 2016, the ‘Library of Things’ opened in Toronto.
 Called The Sharing Depot, it’s the first of its kind in Canada.
 “People should stop buying things they don’t always need,” said co-founder Ryan Dyment, adding the long-term strategy is to partner with manufacturers and make sure products are designed to be durable, reused, and shared.
 “The idea of a circular economy is for more people to lease things rather than own them.
 That’s the future that I think is practical.”

 You can borrow things like camping gear, toys, sports equipment, and a whole lot more, there is a membership fee, but it’s totally worth it.

 The Best Kind of Zero Waste is to DIY IT!